dgreif/ring/homebridge/README.md

 ### Cameras

   * Camera Feed
     * Shows a snapshot from the camera while viewing the room in Home.
-There are limitations with how frequently battery cameras can take snapshots, and with the mechanism which Homebridge uses to request new snapshots.
+There are limitations on when battery cameras can take snapshots.
 See [the Snapshot Limitations Wiki](https://github.com/dgreif/ring/wiki/Snapshot-Limitations) for details.
     * Shows a live feed from the camera if you click on it.
 The feed supports video and 2-way audio, but requires that you have `ffmpeg` with `libfdk_aac` installed.
 A pre-built `ffmpeg` will be automatically installed on most platforms using `ffmpeg-for-homebridge`.
 See the [FFmpeg wiki](https://github.com/dgreif/ring/wiki/FFmpeg) for details.
   * Motion Sensor
     * Can be hidden with `hideCameraMotionSensor`